Devops-tools-projects/Mark-3-Networking/net-proj-1/day-1/README.md

   2) Jam signal : when a collision is detected, the device immediately sends a Jam signal (a short burst of data) to notify all devices that a collision occured.

   3) Backoff Algorithm: After sending the jam signal, Each device waits for a random amount of time before retrying, this waiting time is decided by the binary exponential backoff algorithm.

+### Switch:
+It is a layer 2 device unlike hub, switches understand frames and MAC address.
+They Maintain a MAC address table. which starts off empty.
+As the swith receives frames on its ports, it learns which devices are connected & Populates the MAC address table. it fills the MAC address table by looking at source MAC of the packets and the port.

+Switches are intelligent, they STORE and FORWARD. they dont repeat blindly like hubs. it means that only valid frames are forwarded - collisions are isolated on the port they occured.
+Every X port switch has X collision domain. it allows switches to scale and be connected together.

+### Data Link layer supports

+ - Identifiable devices
+ - Media access Control (sharing)
+ - Collision Detection
+ - Unicast - 1:1
+ - Broad cast 1:ALL